Our next sale is taking place on Saturday 25th September at Stoneleigh Park (CV8 2LG).

-Furthermore, our website has detailed photographs and 360 degree visual content where possible in order to show as much of the car as possible online.
+Our website has detailed photographs and video content where possible in order to show as much of the car as possible online.

 A commission bid is the maximum amount you are willing to bid up to (excluding the buyers premium and VAT).
 We will execute your bid as low as possible on your behalf.